PridaLab/rippl-AI/README.md

 		* In the case of linear probes or tetrodes, there are not enough density to cover the SP with 8 channels.
 For that, interpolation or recorded channels can be done without compromising performance.
 New artificial interpolated channels will be add to the LFP wherever there is a `-1` in `channels`.
 For example, if `pyr_channel=11` in your linear probe, so that 10 is in _stratum oriens_ and 12 in _stratum radiatum_, then we could define `channels=[10,-1,-1,11,-1,-1,-1,12]`, where 2nd and 3rd channels will be an interpolation of SO and SP channels, and 5th to 7th an interpolation of SP and SR channels.
 For tetrodes, organising channels according to their spatial profile is very convenient to assure best performance.
 These interpolations are done using the function `aux_fcn.interpolate_channels()`.
 		* Several examples of all these usages can be found in the [examples_detection.ipynb](https://github.com/PridaLab/rippl-AI/blob/main/examples_detection.ipynb) python notebook.
 	- `new_model`: Other re-trained model you want to use for detection.
 If you have used our re-train function to adapt the optimized models to your own data (see `rippl_AI.retrain()` for more details), you can input the `new_model` here to use that model to predict your events.
+  	- `d_sf`: Desired subsampling frequency in Hz (`int`).
+By default all works in 1250 Hz, but can be changed if you retrain your models using `rippl_AI.retrain_model`.

 * Output:
 	- `SWR_prob`: model output for every sample of the LFP (`np.array`: `n_samples` x 1).
 It can be interpreted as the confidence or probability of a SWR event, so values close to 0 mean that the `model` is certain that there are not SWRs, and values close to 1 that the model is very sure that there is a SWR hapenning.
 	- `LFP_norm`: LFP data used as an input to the model (`np.array`: `n_samples` x `len(channels)`).
 It is undersampled to 1250Hz, z-scored, and transformed to used the channels specified in `channels`.

 ### rippl_AI.get_intervals()

-The python function `get_intervals(SWR_prob, LFP_norm=None, sf=1250, win_size=100, threshold=None, file_path=None)` of the `rippl_AI` module takes the output of `rippl_AI.predict()` (i.e. the SWR probability), and identifies SWR beginnings and ends by stablishing a threshold.
+The python function `get_intervals(SWR_prob, LFP_norm=None, sf=1250, win_size=100, threshold=None, file_path=None, merge_win=0)` of the `rippl_AI` module takes the output of `rippl_AI.predict()` (i.e. the SWR probability), and identifies SWR beginnings and ends by stablishing a threshold.
 In the figure below, you can see how the threshold can decisevely determine what events are being detected.
 For example, lowering the threshold to 0.5 would have result in XGBoost correctly detecting the first SWR, and the 1D-CNN detecting the sharp-wave that has no ripple.

 ![Detection method](https://github.com/PridaLab/rippl-AI/blob/main/figures/detection-method.png)